-The libraries do not purchase textbooks currently being used for courses taught at UWF.
-However, to supplement required textbooks, the library may purchase other textbooks as requested by library or university faculty and may also accept textbooks donated as gifts.
+The library may purchase other textbooks as requested by the library or university faculty and may also accpet textbooks donated as gifts.
 Accompanying materials such as teacher’s guides, workbooks, and study guides may be selectively acquired for libraries.

 Textbooks of all disciplines, specifically those appropriate to pre-K through grade twelve are collected in the Professional Studies Library.
-Textbooks approved for use by public schools in Escambia and Santa Rosa counties are primary candidates for purchase, as may other Florida state authorized texts.
+Textbooks approved for use by public schools in Escambia and Santa Rosa counties are primary candidates for purchase.
 Emphasis in the textbook collection is on materials published within the last ten years, although some older texts may be kept for research value.

 6. Faculty and Affiliation Publications